hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 choose the child's tools and checks, limit its budget, and verify its result.
 Add another agent only when its contribution justifies the cost.

-## Let another agent build the next version
+## A cartridge makes autonomous improvement possible

-A **builder agent** can create a cartridge from a task description or revise one after a failed run.
+A **builder agent** can create a cartridge from a task description or fix one after a failed run.
 It uses the same files and runner as a developer.

-There are two different jobs here.
+Once behavior is in a cartridge, autonomous improvement follows naturally.
+Here, **autonomous** means the model makes the edits.
+The host still runs the tests and decides whether to keep the change.

+The loop is simple: copy the cartridge, let the builder edit the copy, run it against tests owned by the host, and keep it only if it passes.
+Repeat from the best version.
+This is a **hill climb**: each round tries to find a better version without giving the version being tested control of the tests.

+The agent doing a task and the agent improving the agent are different.
 The **task loop** uses tools to handle a request.
 The **development loop** edits and tests the agent that will handle future requests.
-Each edited version is a **candidate**.
+An edited copy is a **candidate**.
 It should not replace the deployed agent just because the builder finished writing it.

-The live hill climb makes this boundary concrete.
+The live hill climb shows this working.
 I ran `gpt-5.6-sol` against the failed refund case.
-The first candidate fixed that case but failed two holdouts.
-The host wrote those failures back to the builder.
-After two more iterations, the candidate passed all seven host-owned cases.
+The first candidate fixed that case but failed two other tests.
+The host sent those failures back to the builder.
+After two more rounds, the candidate passed all seven tests owned by the host.

 Only two hook files changed.
 The nine eval files stayed byte-identical to the baseline.
-The host, not the candidate, supplied the expected outcomes and decided whether the candidate passed.
+The host supplied the expected results and decided whether the candidate passed.

-This is evidence that a live model can discover and improve a cartridge when the host owns the evals and feeds failures back to the builder.
-It is one task, one model, and one bounded experiment, not a general result about autonomous improvement.
-The evaluator still runs in the same process and is not a hostile- code sandbox.
+This shows that a live model can discover and improve a cartridge when the host owns the tests and sends failures back to the builder.
+It is one task, one model, and one bounded experiment.
+It is not a general result about all autonomous agents.
+The evaluator also runs in the same process, so this is not a hostile-code sandbox.

 The [builder demo](/looplet-refund-builder-demo.py) also has a scripted mode.
-That mode makes the edit-run-accept protocol reproducible without a model or an API key: the builder reads the failure and writes two files into a copied cartridge, while the host replays the failed request and runs six other cases.
+It makes the same copy-edit-run-keep loop reproducible without a model or an API key.
+The builder reads the failure and writes two files into a copied cartridge.
+The host then runs the failed request and six other cases.
-The candidate's eval files remain unchanged.
+The candidate's eval files stay unchanged.

 <figure>
   <picture>